fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

 Yay!
 Now we have fully automated releases on each push to master.
 Because of the `overwrite` parameter, it will overwrite existing releases if the version number has not been changed (a new release will be created if it has), so they will always be up to date.

-## Step 4. deploying to the play store
+## Step 4.
+Deploying to the Play Store

 Travis doesn't have a deployment for the Play Store, so we will have to use a third party tool.
 I found [Triple-T/gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher/), which should work, except there isn't an option to deploy an existing APK without building the project.
-Not only would a deployment that requires building a project _twice_ be super wasteful and take... well, twice as long, [I ran into problems signing the APK](/redirects/?t=twitter&d=) when I tried it, so... let's not.
+Not only would a deployment that requires building a project _twice_ be super wasteful and take... well, twice as long, [I ran into problems signing the APK](/redirects/?t=twitter&d=status/1061620100409761792) when I tried it, so... let's not.
 Instead, we'll modify the `script` to run the `./gradlew publish` command when a build is triggered from the master branch.

-### A. setup
+### Part A. Setup

 Setup is fairly simple; just follow the directions in the plugin's readme.
 However, what should we do with the JSON file?
 PLEASE DO NOT ADD IT TO GIT.
 ANYONE WITH THIS FILE HAS ACCESS TO YOUR PLAY CONSOLE.
 WE'RE ENCRYPTING IT.

 You can either encrypt it as a separate file, or you can put them both in a tar (`tar -cvf secrets.tar key.jks service.json`), encrypt that, and run `tar -xvf secrets.tar` once it has been decrypted.
 I am not sure if either will affect how secure they are.
 I have opted for the tar method as it gives me less things to keep track of.

-### B. publishing
+### Part B. Publishing

 Now we can modify the `script` section of our `.travis.yml` to run the `./gradlew publish` command when a build is triggered from the master branch.
 This can be done using the "TRAVIS_BRANCH" environment variable which Travis handily creates for us.
 In other words...